shrirajpawar4/buildspace-dao-starter/README.md

 # buildspace x thirdweb - Build your own DAO with just Javascript

+#I made this cool F1 DAO as a part of buildspace project!

 ### **Welcome 👋**
 To get started with this course, clone this repo and follow these commands: